-It may also be necessary for us to change the room that you have booked and move you to a higher room grade at no extra charge.
-These are called Automatic Upgrades and are done without consultation.
+We may also upgrade you without consultation to a higher room grade at no extra charge.
 The higher grade room could be in any part of the ship (forward, mid ship or aft) and could also be on a lower deck.
-If you have chosen your booked room for a particular reason or you are travelling as a group and would not want to be considered for an upgrade, please let your Travel Agent or our Customer Sales & Service team know at the time of booking.
+If you have chosen your booked room for a particular reason or you are travelling as a group and do not want to be considered for an upgrade, please let your travel agent or our Customer Sales & Service team know at the time of booking.

 If you are lucky enough to receive an automatic upgrade, please note that it is not possible to return to your original booked room.
-Rooms can still be changed for operational reasons, including when the number of people booked in the room is less than the number of beds in the room (for example, 2 people booked in a quad room) or if you have selected a wheelchair accessible room and do not require one.
+Even if you request not to be upgraded, your room can still be changed for operational reasons, including when the number of people booked in the room is less than the number of beds in the room (for example, 2 people booked in a quad room) or if you have selected a wheelchair accessible room and do not require one.